 All dyes utilized for testing must be non-toxic, biodegradable and National Sanitation Foundation Certified (N.S.F.).
 Multiple colours are recommended for complex sites.
-Dyes that are ultraviolet sensitive, that have not been tested for their effect on produce, should only be used in situations where the collection systems can be completely flushed out and there is no risk of contamination.
+Dyes that are ultraviolet sensitive, or that have not been tested for their effect on produce, should only be used in situations where the collection systems can be completely flushed out and there is no risk of contamination.
+Selection of an appropriate tracer dye is the responsibility of the operator.
+Suppliers, provincial extension staff or grower organization may be able to provide further guidance on the selection process.